 1120 pm: Big Kate is on the wall, Little Kate is next to Big Kate, Super Kate’s eyes are bugged out like someone stepped on her and I can’t see the cricket.

 12.34 am: Someone started screaming their brains out but by the time I got to the tank they shut up.
 I can’t figure out which one it was.
-They are all wide-awake on the bottom of the tank, looking out the front window like I’m the TV set.
+They are all wide-awake on the bottom of the tank, looking out the front of the glass like I’m the TV set.
 The cricket is now on top of the wood where Little Kate usual goes.

 1240 am: Everyone is missing again, but I see someone’s toes sticking out from under the leaf.
 It’s one of the green ones.
 I can’t do this shit anymore.
 I need a nap.”